 Each athlete is required to have on file in the athletic office a completed IHSAA pre-participation physical/insurance form.
 This form must be on file before the athlete participates in any conditioning, practice or contest.
-This form, which must be signed by the athlete and parent/guardian, contains a summary of the Indiana High School Athletic Association rules and must be renewed between April 1 and the day after the IHSAA Baseball State Tournament each year.
+This form, which must be signed by the athlete and parent/guardian, contains a summary of the Indiana High School Athletic Association rules.
+This form expires on the Sunday following the IHSAA baseball state finals at the conclusion of each school year.
+To be valid for all summer activities and the following school year, it must be renewed on or after April 1 yearly.